MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 Departing From Terminal C - What To Expect

 Once through security, you enter Palm Court, which is Terminal C's main airside space.
 This is where you'll find most of the food, drink, shopping, and the lounge.
 It's airy, relatively well-designed, albeit lacking in variety in our opinion.
-Chick-fil-A is now our go-to, but the options for a half-decent meal is quite limited.
+Chick-fil-A is now our go-to, but the options for a half-decent meal are quite limited.
 The dining options include sit-down restaurants, grab-and-go options, a bar, and a Starbucks.
 There's also retail including travel essentials, gifts, and duty-free shopping.
 You can view everything that's currently open on the official MCO website.

-Don't worry, there's also a Disney Shop, Universal, and Seaworld shop just in case you wanted to buy a little more merch.
+Don't worry, there's also a Disney Shop, Universal, and SeaWorld shop just in case you wanted to buy a little more merch.

 DLP Offers